AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 After hours of trying, I finally drifted into the darkness.
 Relief flooded my body when the room appeared.

 But something was different this time.
 There was a soft breeze that ruffled my hair even though the curtains didn't blow.
 I looked around the room and saw white walls and wooden floor.

 Self-defacing whispers in the dream replaced my relief.
 Each whisper echoed my self-worth.
 Colorful blocks sat stacked in bins and the painting on the wall were the only color in the room.

 I dumped out the blocks, and they clattered to the floor as the whispers got louder.
 "Monster," the voice hissed out.

 I looked around for the voice, "Who's there?"

-But no one answered, and I saw no one around.
+But no one answered.
 The single word drifted on the air even as I tried to ignore it.
 "Monster."

 I stacked the blocks.
 "Monster."
 And each block I placed continued to spell out the same word.
 "Monster."

 And then a voice from nowhere echoed in the room.
 "Who are you?"
 I turned to look, and I saw a pair of familiar ice blue eyes smiling back at me.
-His voice made me smile, but I didn't know his name.
+His voice made me smile, but I didn't know him.

 I shook my head, I couldn't find my name either, but it didn't matter, so I asked, "Who are you?"

 He thought about it, he tried to say something, but when he couldn't find the words he shrugged.
 "Can I play with you?"